 Distance Measured from the outer edge of the pentrant to the furthest edge of the opening

 3.13 SCHEDULING OF WORK

-- .1 Existing building will remain in use during construction.
-Arrange Work so that interruption of services is kept to a minimum.
-Obtain permission from City prior to cutting into electrical services. - .2 Contractor to maintain continuous and adequate all existing electrical systems and other services during entire duration of this Contract.
+Existing building will remain in use during construction.
+Arrange Work so that .1 interruption of services is kept to a minimum.
+Obtain permission from City prior to cutting into electrical services.